SteelCompendium/data-rules-md-dse/Classes/Tactician.md

 ###### Mark

-*You draw your allies' attention to a specific foe-with devastating effect.*
+*You draw your allies' attention to a specific foe—with devastating effect.*

 | **Ranged**       |        **Maneuver** |
 | ---------------- | ------------------: |